Organic Website Traffic Industry Benchmarks Report for 2023

 Organic benchmark data and the SEO and SERP insights data within this analysis are based on April 2023 data sourced from Conductor and Semrush, one of our certified platform partners.

 This report is a snapshot of the SEO landscape and organic benchmarks by industry for 2023.
 It will be interesting to see how generative AI integration (see ) on SERPs impacts organic traffic rates, organic visibility, and top content providers moving forward.

 Stay tuned for our 2024 report in 12 months to see how this data evolves with the advancement of AI.

 How does your site stack up?

-Download our 2022 SEO Website Traffic Benchmarks report to find out where your site stands.
-Conductor compiled and analyzed over 90K searches per industry to determine which device types are bringing in the highest traffic, what top result types appear most often, and of those result types, which domains are owning the conversation.
+to find out where your site stands.
+We compiled and analyzed over 82K searches to determine industry and subindustry organic traffic benchmarks, which top result types appear most often, and of those result types, which domains are owning the conversation.